A Leg To Stand On

 It depends.
 How good is good enough when your company image is on the line?

 A picture right from the camera is like standing on one leg: if all things work out just right, you can stay upright.
-Good enough as long as there’s no expectations and no competition.
+Good enough as long as there are no expectations and no competition.

 But a properly processed and finished photograph gives you two solid legs to stand on; quality photography to support your marketing needs and business image.

 A rule of thumb is that one hour of commercial photography requires two hours of computer time.
-This is better than the old film and darkroom days.
+This is much faster than the days of film.

 Digital photography allows for much more control and many clients fully expect to benefit from that control.
 They want their executive portrait to have the polish of a magazine cover, their office interiors to look like the pictures in an architecture brochure, and their events to look like a well-lit stage play.

 Photographers: don’t under-estimate the time required to fully edit your pictures.
 Even a few minutes per photo can really add up.
 Don’t be surprised when, not if, you spend more time with your computer than your camera.
-For better or worse, post-processing is part of your job.
+Post-processing is part of your job.
 It is real work and you must charge for it.

 Tags: